The Future of Terrorism

+In a recent case, the FBI investigated what had become of a group of young Somali-American men who lived in the Minneapolis area and disappeared.
+Relatives said they had abruptly left the country to join a suspected terrorist organization in Somalia.
 If that is true, the men might train with terrorists and then join local operations in Somalia or return to the United States on their American passports.

 Although Hoffman and Sageman focus mainly on the threat from al-Qaida and Islamic terrorism, the issues they raise are not limited to these groups.
 Both men touch on factors common to all terrorist groups, such as recruitment and organization.

 The opportunity, however, is equally great.
 Law enforcement agencies have a critical role to play in contributing to the debate because their observations of how terrorists recruit, radicalize, organize and train people are prime drivers of how counterterrorism efforts will unfold in the future.

 The Nature of the Threat

 Both Hoffman and Sageman are prominent, well-published researchers who often consult with security and law enforcement agencies on terrorism issues.
 Critics and colleagues alike agree that their books are influential, and, in fact, they are among the most often cited in terrorism studies.

 When and Where Does Radicalization Occur?

 Radicalization occurs when recruits align their existing worldview with the ideology of a group and commit themselves to using violence to achieve the group's goals.
 To understand this alignment is to understand what drives a person to commit terrorism.